SafeMedia/SafeBoxClient/README.md

 cargo tauri icon public/icon-gen.png
 ```

+### WARNING

+AutoWallet is in active development, please only use testnet funds, or if using mainnet, small amounts!

 ### Network

 -   Connecting to a network isn't required at the moment to run the app, but you can run a local testnet: